awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 # Enhanced Monitoring<a name="USER_Monitoring.OS"></a>

 Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
-You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice\.
+You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.

 By default, Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days\.
 To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the `RDSOSMetrics` log group in the CloudWatch console\.
 For more information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) in the *Amazon CloudWatch Logs User Guide*\.

-The cost for using Enhanced Monitoring varies depends on several factors:
+The cost for using Enhanced Monitoring depends on several factors:
 + You are only charged for Enhanced Monitoring that exceeds the free tier provided by Amazon CloudWatch Logs\.

   For more information about pricing, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.